 The only downside is that it still uses Micro-USB instead of USB-C for charging (the new Sennheiser PXC 550 II has USB-C).

-While its list price is $400, you can pick it up for closer to $250.
+While its list price is $400, you can pick it up for less than $300.

 Jabra's Elite 85t is a slightly bigger version of the 75t that features more powerful active noise canceling.
 Its new oval-shaped tips are designed to offer users a more comfortable fit, but the Elite 75t may actually be a better fit for some people's ears.